The Ultimate Backyard BBQ

 Keep it Cool (Refreshments)

 Make sure you've thought about keeping your company, and the refreshments, cold.
 Give guests something to mingle over by setting up a self-serve drink table or refreshment station.
-Avoid time intensive mixed drinks and go for beverage coolers or ice chests jammed full of ice and canned drinks instead.
+Avoid time intensive mixed drinks and go for ice buckets or ice chests jammed full of ice and canned drinks instead.
 Another great option is wine, it's perfect for pairing with food and there's something to make everyone happy.
 If it's going to be an all-day event where temperatures are likely to get steamy, consider incorporating some outdoor cooling devices into your party decor to tame the heat.
 Outdoor misting fans or portable cooling systems make the group comfortable and ready to take on any party games you have planned.

 Fun Summer Cocktails